apitestbase/apitestbase.github.io/Property-Extractors.md

 Currently property extractors are only available in HTTP test step.

 ## JSONPath Property Extractor
 Used to extract property from HTTP response body via JSON path.

+## Cookie Property Extractor
+Used to extract property from HTTP response Set-Cookie header by cookie name.